sirmay1/movieAPI/README.md

 # movieAPI 08/12/2023
-Created A movie API similar to Rotten Tomatoes reviews but in API style Created this project to improve my skills in created real world API's
+Created A movie API similar to Rotten Tomatoes reviews but in API style Created this project to improve my skills in created real world API's Within the array (JSON FILE) there are 40 objects.
+40 movie reviews total for this API file.

 STEPS:
 -created a directory project folder called movie_api.